martino-vic/ronatasbertawot/README.md

 ## Description

-This dataset is licensed under a MIT license
+This dataset is licensed under a CC-BY-4.0 license

+## Notes

+The data used here was extracted from a privately owned PDF-file that can not be shared for copyright reasons.
+It was converted by copy-and-pasting its content to a .txt-file (after the OCR and pypdf2 had failed).
+There were several scripts run over over this text-file, which are provided in raw/misc/create_raw.
+Sometimes, tedious manual editing steps were carried out in between two scripts, so the result can not be produced by simply running the scripts.

 ## Statistics